You Think You Attract The Wrong Men, But You Don’t

 Wasting months on men who don’t want anything more than a casual relationship.

-Yes, as a dating coach, I am very fluent in the way you can allow your optimism to override your realism when it comes to love.
+As a dating coach, I am very fluent in the way you can allow your optimism to override your realism when it comes to love.

 And yes, it’s true.
 Loving and losing can hurt far more than never loving at all.